The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 At level 50, you gain access to Kassatsu which grants you an extra mudra stack that will do extra damage.
 This should always be used on either Raiton for single-target, or Doton for multi-target, until level 76 when it gets upgraded.\
 \
-At 52, you gain access to Hakke Mujinsatsu, which is a second hit in your aoe combo, so use this comboed with Death Blossom in fights with 3 or more targets.
+At 52, you gain access to Hakke Mujinsatsu, which is a second hit in your AoE combo, so use this comboed with Death Blossom in fights with three or more targets.

 # LEVEL 54-61: